John Swartzwelder: Legacy

 Swartzwelder is revered among comedy fans.
 Fellow Simpsons writers have spoken highly of his writing and impact on the show.
 Matt Selman wrote an article for Time about Swartzwelder, extolling him as "one of the greatest comedy minds of all time.
 He is the comedy writer whose words makes [sic] the best comedy writers in the world laugh out loud."
 George Meyer said: "Even among comedy weirdos, he stands out.
 He's irreplaceable."
 Fellow writer Dan Greaney described Swartzwelder as "the best writer in the world today in any medium".
+Mike Sacks writes "It's been nearly twenty years since the reclusive, mysterious, almost mythical comedy writer John Swartzwelder left The Simpsons, and yet, to this day, one of the biggest compliments a Simpsons writer (or any comedy writer) can receive is to have a joke referred to as 'Swartzweldian.'
+Meaning: A joke that comes out of nowhere.
+A joke that no one else could have written.
+A joke that sounds almost as if it were never written, as if it's always existed."
+Sacks cites the following, from "Homer vs. the Eighteenth Amendment": "To alcohol: the cause of, and solution to, all of life's problems!"

 References on The Simpsons

 Swartzwelder has been animated in the background of several episodes of The Simpsons.
-His animated likeness closely resembles musician David Crosby, which prompted Matt Groening to state that anytime that David Crosby appears in a scene for no apparent reason, it is really John Swartzwelder.
+His animated likeness closely resembles musician David Crosby, which prompted Groening to state that anytime that David Crosby appears in a scene for no apparent reason, it is really Swartzwelder.
 Groening said that the appearance of the character Herman was based on Swartzwelder, with the exception of his one arm.